Understanding Patterns And How To Read Them (Part 2)

 Commas ,Punctuation in patterns is very important.
 Everything between commas is treated as one step.

-E.g. dc5, dec, dc1 translates as step 1 = double crochet the next five stitches, step 2 = decrease the next stitch, step 3 = double crochet the next stitch.
-[UK Terminology]
+E.g. sc5, dec, sc1 translates as step 1 = single crochet the next five stitches, step 2 = decrease the next stitch, step 3 = single crochet the next stitch.

 An asterisk indicates a repeat.
 Patterns are full of repeats.In S&S knitting patterns the * will appear before the sequence of stitches that have to be repeated, which are then followed by repeat from * to x number of stitches or end.
 End refers to the end of the row.